Robert Holmes (Royal Navy officer): Start of the naval career

 When in 1648 a part of the fleet went over to the exiled king, Holmes (now an army captain), following Maurice and Rupert, came into his first contact with the navy.
-He participated in the epic cruise of the Royalist fleet of 1649 – 1652 to Kinsale, the Mediterranean, West Africa (where, between the Gambia and Cape Verde, he was temporarily captured by the natives), and the West Indies.
+He participated in the epic cruise of the Royalist fleet of 1649 – 1652 to Kinsale, the Mediterranean, West Africa (where, between the Gambia and Cape Verde, he was arrested by the inhabitants), and the West Indies.
 The drain of manpower, through storm, action, and mutiny, was so large that at the end of the cruise, Holmes had advanced to commanding the four prizes the force brought back to France.
 With Rupert returning to the exiled court, it fell to Holmes to see the fleet paid off.

 Subsequently, Cromwell's intelligence service reports Holmes having obtained a privateer commission from the King of Spain (Thurloe State Papers VII, p.
 248, 18 July 1658.
 N.S.), although the total absence of other evidence makes his actually setting out as a privateer improbable.
 He may, like other Royalist, and notably Irish, officers, have taken up service with the Imperial army.
 His epitaph in Yarmouth gives France, Flanders and Germany as scenes of military exploits.
 Immediately before the Restoration, Holmes acted as a courier between Charles II and Edward Montagu, by whose commission he obtained his first command in the navy, the Medway guardship Bramble.